zenoss/testrail-jira-gadgets/INSTALL.md

   - [TestRail: Testing Status](#testrail-testing-status)
   - [TestRail: User Activity Summary](#testrail-user-activity-summary)

-## Installation onto TestRail Server
+## Installation onto Gadget Server

-Installation should be performed by an administrator who has access to the TestRail server.
+The gadget files should be installed on a web server in which you have administrator access.
+This web server (herein referred to as the gadget server) should be accessible via HTTP/HTTPS from your JIRA server, and it should be able to access your TestRail server via HTTP/HTTPS.
+If your TestRail server is installed on-site, it can also serve as the gadget server.

-**NOTE:** The instructions assume that TestRail is installed in `/var/www/html/testrail` on the server.
+**NOTE:** The instructions assume that the root directory for the HTML files on the gadget server is `/var/www/html` on the server.

 ### XML Generation Scripts

 The files in the `scripts` directory are used to generate gadget XML files using the template files.
 Specific project, milestone, test plan, and test run information will be inserted into the generated files.

 Perl and the following Perl modules are required.
-Please install them and any prerequisites.
+Please install them and any prerequisites onto the gadget server.

 - Config::Properties
 - MIME::Base64
 - JSON
 - REST::Client

-These files can reside anywhere on the TestRail server, as long as they are in the same directory.
+These files can reside anywhere on the gadget server, as long as they are in the same directory.
 The Perl files (.pl) should be set to executable.

 - generate-gadget-xml.properties
 - generate-activity-gadget-xml.pl